My-Finance-Report/yearly_report/README.md

 - (TODO) try to serve the resulting report with haskell
 - (TODO) allow for an interactive interface
 - (TODO) allow uploading documents to generate "live" reports
+- (TODO) allow for manually update transactions from a ui

 # Tech